 - Know your Course.
 All the information you need can be found in the introduction section of your course and in the letters we will send you.
 Before you contact an examination officer, make sure you know your:

 - Specification Number/entry code

 - Provide reliable contact information.
 Exams officers have a very stressful job and if they have to spend hours trying to contact a private candidate understandably they get very frustrated.
-Always give them Oxford Home Schooling’s phone number (0800 0 111 024, or 01865 304856) and the information sheets we provide, as well as your own details, so that they have at least one reliable contact during office hours.
+Always give them Oxford Home Schooling’s phone number (0800 0 111 024, or 01865 304856) and the information we provide, as well as your own details, so that they have at least one reliable contact during office hours.

-- If you aren’t going to take the exam, please tell the exams officer.
+- If you decide not to take the exam, please tell the exams officer.
 If you are withdrawing from an exam or are unable to get there on the day, please make it a priority to tell your exam centre.
 Exam officers have huge problems if they have to delay the start of an exam for their own students while they try to make contact with a missing private candidate.

-- Don’t be late. nobody wants to be late for an exam and if you are too late then the exams officer can’t let you in.
+- Don’t be late.
+Nobody wants to be late for an exam and if you are too late then the exams officer can’t let you in.
 Allow plenty of spare journey time and do not disturb those students who were on time.

 - Always pay your fees even if you do not sit the exam.
 The exam officer will often have had to do as much work for candidates who have withdrawn as for those who sit their exam.